ombegov/policy-v2/_m-17-05/section-1.md

 ---
 layout: default
 display_order: 2
-title: Section I:  Information Security and Privacy Program Oversight and Reporting Requirements Management Requirements
+title: Section I:Information Security and Privacy Program Oversight and Reporting Requirements
-permalink: /fisma-guidance-17/section-2/
+permalink: /fisma-guidance-17/section-1/
-description: "Section 2"
+description: "Section 1"
 ---

 The following section provides agencies with quarterly and annual FISMA metrics reporting guidelines that serve two primary functions:   1) to ensure agencies are implementing Administration priorities and cybersecurity best practices, and 2) to provide OMB with the data necessary to perform relevant oversight and address risks through an enterprise-wide lens.
 The existing data collection process continues to inform policy, allows for the performance of